CNSP-Workshop/CNSP-resources/docs/howtoPage.rst

 #.
 MATLAB doesn't give an error, but nothing happens.
 You may have copied the dataset into the wrong folder.
    Or you might have downloaded some other dataset.
-Note that the dataset name should be specified in `CNSP/exampleScrips/CNSP_example1_forwardTRF.m` by modifying the following line:
+Note that the dataset name should be specified in `CNSP/exampleScrips/CNSP_example1_forwardTRF.m` by modifying the following line (around line 38):
    .. code-block:: MATLAB
 		dataMainFolder = '../datasets/LalorNatSpeech/';
    code

 #.
 MATLAB returns an error.
-#.
-Preprocessing
-#.
-Forward TRF analysis
+Since all key dependencies are in the `lib` folder, there might be issues with the version of MATLAB.